Jazli14/twitch-chat-translator/README.md

    - Submit a pull request with a description of your changes.

 ## License
-This project is licensed under the GPL-3.0 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 For issues or support, please open an issue on the GitHub repository.